 - 1. A completed graduate application form, available online at www.clarke.edu/apply. - 2.
 Completion of any undergraduate program from an accredited college or university.
 The applicant must have must have a minimum overall GPA of 3.0. - 3.
 Completed the equivalent of 9 credit hours in the Social and Behavioral Sciences (such as Psychology, Sociology, Economics, Ethnic and Gender Studies, and Political Sciences) and 3 credit hours in college level Statistics or Social Science Research Methods.
 Grades for Statistics or Social Science Research Methods courses must be a C- or better. - 4.
 A professional resume. - 5.
 Three completed recommendations. - 6.
 A two to three page typewritten essay reflecting the following: - · The applicant's interests and professional goals. - · The applicant's knowledge of and commitment to the profession of social work. - 7.
 An interview is not required, but may be requested if more information is needed for admission determination. - 8.
-A minimum TOEFL PBT score of 550, IBT score of 80 or minimum IELTS score of 6.5 if English is not a first language.
+Students whose first language is not English, complete the following: - Submission of a minimum Duolingo score of 120, minimum TOEFL score of 570 on the PBT, or 87 on the IBT, or a minimum IELTS score of 6.5. - · Or an individual oral interview in English, if required by the Admissions Office. - Additionally, admissions may use completed coursework from previous US institutions to determine English proficiency.